PowerCommands/PowerCommands2022/Docs/Design_command.md

     }
 }
 ```
+## Validation of mandatory option and value
 Notice that the documentation for how this command will be used is created with the [PowerCommandDesign](PowerCommandDesignAttribute.md) attribute.
-I realize that the path option should be required, I can of course code this check in the Command but I do not need to do that, instead I declare that with the [PowerCommandDesign](PowerCommandDesignAttribute.md) attribute, I just add a **!** before the path option, this will be validated before the execution of the run command.
+I realize that the path option should be both **mandatory** and must have a value, I can of course add code to do this check in the Command but I do not need to do that, instead I declare that with the [PowerCommandDesign](PowerCommandDesignAttribute.md) attribute, I just add a **!** before the path option, this will be validated before the execution of the run command.
+I also spell the option name in UPPERCASE letters which does the option **mandatory**.

 The new design look like this.
 ```
 [PowerCommandDesign(  description: "Converting yaml format to json or xml format",
-                            options: "!path|format",
+                          options: "!PATH|format",
                           example: "//Convert to json format|convert --path \"c:\\temp\\test.yaml\" --format json|//Convert to xml format|convert --path \"c:\\temp\\test.yaml\" --format xml")]
 ```
+Have a closer look at the !PATH option, it starts with a **!** and it consists of upperletter cases only **PATH**, with the use of the **!** sympol the option must have a value.
+With the use of uppercase letter the option it self is **mandatory**.

 If I run the command empty I trigger a validation error.

 ![Alt text](images/convert_validation_error.png?raw=true "Describe convert command")